Undergraduate Catalog 2014-15

 Placement is available in public schools in the greater Washington metropolitan area, the Diocese of Arlington, the Archdiocese of Washington, and in accredited private schools.
 Placement is made in conjunction with the local school districts and no particular placement can be guaranteed.
 Transportation to and from the cooperating school is the responsibility of the student.
 While student teaching, all students assume the role of guest in the host school and must abide by the policies and regulations of the host school.

-Applications for student teaching must be received by the Office of Clinical Experiences by October 15 for spring student teaching and by April 15 for fall student teaching.
-Passing scores must be attained for the Praxis II and Reading for Virginia Educators (RVE) licensure exams before submitting an application.
-Please note that when applying for fall semester student-teaching placements, the last test dates for the Praxis II and RVE are in March.
-When applying for spring student-teaching placements, the last test dates are in September.
-Please see an advisor for exact dates.
+Deadlines are set annually for student teaching applications.
+Contact the Office of Clinical Experiences for exact deadlines.
+Passing scores must be attained for the Praxis II, Virginia Communication and Literacy Assessment (VCLA), and Reading for Virginia Educators (RVE) licensure exams before submitting an application.
+Please see an advisor for exact dates of licensure exams.
 Information and directions for application completion are available in the Office of Clinical Experiences.

 Student Teaching Abroad

-Students who would like to student teach abroad must contact the chair of the Education Department the semester before they will apply to student teach.
+Students who would like to student teach abroad must contact the chair of the Education Department two semesters before they will apply to student teach.
 Placements are currently available in Asia, Europe, South America, and Oceania.
 Tuition for student teaching abroad remains the same; however, student teachers are responsible for their own transportation, housing expenses, and any additional program fees.

 Applying for Student Teaching